luciangreen/Combination-Algorithm-Writer/README.md

 Combination Algorithm Writer is a SWI-Prolog algorithm that finds combinations of given commands that satisfy the given input and output.

+# Prerequisites

+* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.

+# 1. Install manually

+Download <a href="http://github.com/luciangreen/Combination-Algorithm-Writer/">this repository</a>.

-# Installation from List Prolog Package Manager (LPPM)
+# 2. Or Install from List Prolog Package Manager (LPPM)

-* Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>,
+* Download the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>:

 ```
 git clone https://github.com/luciangreen/List-Prolog-Package-Manager.git
 cd List-Prolog-Package-Manager
 swipl
+['lppm'].
+lppm_install("luciangreen","Combination-Algorithm-Writer")
+halt
 ```
-loading LPPM with `['lppm'].` then installing the package by running `lppm_install("luciangreen","Combination-Algorithm-Writer").`.

-Installation
-Load all files in the form:
+# Running

+* In Shell:
+`cd Combination-Algorithm-Writer`
+`swipl`
 ```
 ['listprologinterpreter1listrecursion4 copy 52'].
 ['listprologinterpreter3preds5 copy 52'].